MA (Lancaster), PhD (Monash), FCPA, FCA (England & Wales)

 Mather, P. and A. Ramsay (2006), “The Effects of Board Characteristics on Earnings Management around Australian CEO Changes”, Accounting Research Journal, Vol. 19, No. 2, pp.78-93.

 Note: The above publication won the 2006 Accounting Research Journal best paper award.

 Benkel, M., P. Mather and A Ramsay (2006), “The Association between Corporate Governance and Earnings Management: The Role of Independent Directors” Corporate Ownership and Control, Vol. 3, No. 4. pp.65-75.

 Mather, D., P. Mather and A. Ramsay (2005), “An Investigation into the Measurement of Graph Distortion in Financial Reports”, Accounting and Business Research, Vol. 35, No. 2, pp.147-159.

 Mather, P. (2004), “The Determinants of Financial Covenants in Bank-Loan Contracts”, Journal of International Banking Law and Regulation, Vol. 19, No. 2, pp.33-39.

 Godfrey, J., P. Mather and A. Ramsay (2003), “Earnings and Impressions Management in Financial Reports: The Case of CEO Changes”, Abacus, Vol. 39, No. 1, pp. 95-123.

-The impact of corporate governance on debt and, more specifically, loan monitoring decisions and debt covenant utilisation; Board diversity; The role of company directors; The implications of managerial share ownership; Financial reporting decision making;
+The impact of corporate governance on debt contracting and, in particular, debt covenant utilisation; The role of company directors; Board diversity; The implications of managerial share ownership; The role of AI on financial decision making;